evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ## Performance

-The Genesis Electrified GV70 has a maximum power of 360 KW (490 hp/483 bhp).
+With overboost, the Genesis Electrified GV70 has a maximum power of 360 KW (490 hp / 435 bhp).
+Without overboost, it is 320 KW (435 hp / 483 bhp).
 The total torque is 700 nm (517 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4,2 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,2 seconds with overboost and 4,8 seconds without overboost.
 The top speed is 235 km/h.

 ## Battery, range, and charging